kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Complex or hierarchical structure ]( dimensions/strategy.md#complex-or-hierarchical-structure ) | __5.89__ times less common in the industry than overall |

 ## Electronics & Home Appliances
+> The electronics & home appliances industry is made up of establishments primarily engaged in manufacturing electronics or home appliances.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|